ECB's Demetriades says banking union feasible, urgent

 In the next few years he said he expected the overall size of the Cypriot banking system to shrink relative to the size of the economy.

-“We need our banks to focus on core business, which may involve, among other things, withdrawing from some retail operations overseas while ... improving services to international clients on the island,” he said.
+“We need our banks to focus on core business, which may involve, among other things, withdrawing from some retail operations overseas while ... impoving services to international clients on the island,” he said.
+(Writing By Michele Kambas; Editing by Susan Fenton)